 The Tuscarora Gold Project, 50km northwest of Elko, is a high-level, low-sufidation, epithermal gold prospect in the historic Tuscarora Mining District of Nevada, USA.
-Historic drilling intersected up to 182 g/t gold in quartz-adularia veins at relatively shallow depths at Tuscarora.
+Historic drilling intersected over 182 g/t gold in quartz-adularia veins at relatively shallow depths at Tuscarora.
 American Pacific optioned the property from Novo Resources, and is now drilling a staged 19 hole campaign to follow up on previous high grade drill results.
 Click here to view an overhead drone video of the drilling underway at the South Navajo vein zone at Tuscarora.

 The Tuscarora district has had extensive exploration and mining in the past.
 Since the 1980’s, the gold-dominant, high-grade vein portion of the district has emerged with two distinct zones, the South Navajo Vein Zone and the East Pediment Zone.

 The highest grades have occurred in these two zones.
 American Pacific phase 1 drilling concentrated on the South Navajo Vein zone, with highlights from the 16 hole program below, followed by Newcrests drill results from the late 90’s, and NOVO Resources from 2016.